Bachelor Student at MEF University

 As the end of my Bachelor in Psychology at the University of Groningen is approaching I am collaborating with Yasin for my thesis.
 We are interested in the link between support motivation and identity motives of volunteers and their clients of the non-profit organization Stadjers Hand in Hand in Groningen.
 The organization works with people affected by poverty and aims to help their clients regain autonomy and empower them to again become functional members of society.
 For this research we are using a qualitative approach.

-I am a Clinical Psychology (MSc) graduate and Applied Social Psychology (ASP) master’s student.
-I joined the lab in October 2022, as part of my ASP master’s thesis project on the consequences of prototypes of drug users.
-My research interest is wide ranging with an interdisciplinary approach combining Social and Clinical Psychology, focusing on sexology, addiction, prototypes, LGBTQ+ individuals and stigma, and mental health awareness.
-Looking for opportunities, such as PhD positions, to pave the road to a research career!
+I am a Clinical and Social Psychologist (MSc), and PhD candidate at the Department of Sociology of the University of Groningen.
+I joined the lab in October 2022, as part of my ASP master's thesis project on the consequences of prototypes of drug users under the supervision of Dr. Yasin Koc.
+My research interest is broad-ranging with an interdisciplinary approach combining Social and Clinical Psychology and Sociology, focusing on sexology, addiction, prototypes, LGBTQ+ individuals and stigma, and mental health.
+Within my PhD project, I am investigating the contextual effects on sexually and gender-diverse youth's mental health.
+I am excited to remain a member of the lab during my PhD trajectory and have the opportunity to share advice and to collaborate with fellow researchers of the KocLab and beyond!

 I am a second-grade psychology student at MEF University.
 I had the opportunity to meet Dr. Yasin and join KocLab at the University of Groningen, where I came with the exchange program last year.
 My research interests are disadvantaged groups, intergroup relations, ordinary privileges, and social identities.